petros-d/docs/cloud/configure-idp.md

 :::info

-If your Azure Active Directory is configured to require admin approval on API permissions, you need additionally click the **Grant admin consent** button at the top of your permissions list.
+If your Azure Active Directory is configured to require admin approval on API permissions, make sure to also click the **Grant admin consent** button at the top of your permissions list.

 :::

 ### Step 4: Provide Astronomer with your Azure AD app information

-Reach out to Astronomer support and provide the following information from your Azure AD app:
+Reach out to [Astronomer Support](https://support.astronomer.io) and provide the following information from your Azure AD application:

 - **Microsoft Azure AD Domain**: Retrieve this from your Azure AD directory's overview page in the Microsoft Azure portal.
 - **Application (client) ID**: Retrieve this from the **Overview** page of your application.
 - **Client secret**: Use the value of your client secret from Step 2.

 From here, Astronomer will complete the integration and add Azure as your organization's IDP.

+### Assign users to your Azure AD application

+Follow [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal) to assign users from your organization to your new application.

+When a user assigned to the application accesses Astronomer, they will be brought automatically to Azure AD after entering their email in the Astronomer UI.